s3luX/windows-10-off/README.md

 # windows-10-off
 Remove the Microsoft Windows 10 telemetry and its tool from Micro$oft that are sharing your personal data, hogging your bandwidth, downloading additional files without your approval (~6GB!) and more.

-# For more details about the KB (updates) that are being removed visit the "KB Descriptions.txt" file in the repository.
+# For more details about the KB (updates)
+Visit the "KB Descriptions.txt" file in the repository for details on which KBs are being removed and their description.

 # Instructions:
   Download and unpack the .zip file